Artifact managers host. Chainsaw decides.

 Keep your registry.
 Put Chainsaw in front of the public-registry traffic.

-Chainsaw adds a policy checkpoint to every install — including the npm, PyPI, Maven, and Docker traffic that never hits your hosted registry.
+Chainsaw renders a pass/fail policy decision on every install routed through it — the install-path firewall in front of your registry.
+CI, endpoint, and network enforcement mean an install can't skip that decision.
 When you're ready, migrate your internal artifacts to Chainsaw too: same URL, no separate publish workflow.